-Students use writing and public speaking skills.
+Students practice their writing and public speaking skills.

-Teacher may want to create their own student handout with instructions.
+Teachers may want to create their own student handout with instructions.

 A template with the points for the speech would help students organize their thinking.

 This resource demonstrates the benefits nature has on human physical and mental health.
-This implies that the way we connect and interact with nature tunes our mind in conversing with natural resources and the planet.
+This implies that the way we connect and interact with nature tunes our minds in conversing with natural resources and the planet.
 This resource is recommended for teaching.